Cwantic/Documentation/Python/Samples/distance2.md

 ## 2. Script definition

-From the Home/Python, click on **button 2** (Add 3D script) :
+From the Home/Python, click on **button 2** (Add script) :

 ![Image](../../Images/PythonMenu.jpg)

-Give it the name "Show distance between 2 nodes"
+Select "Design script" and give it the name "Show distance between 2 nodes"

 >Say **NO** to the question about creation of virtual environment.
 The Requirements.txt will be hidden.